gridbugs/gridbugs.org/content/blog/porting-alice-to-windows/index.md

 cache errors when I was on a different drive?).

-Anyway incremental builds don't suffer the same performance issues so I'll move on for now.
-The goal of this project isn't to debug Dune performance issues with package management on Windows.
+Anyway incremental builds don't suffer the same performance issues so I'll move on.
+The goal of this project isn't to debug Dune performance issues on Windows.

-Now that I have Alice building on Windows the next step is to make sure `ocamlformat` and `ocamllsp` work and integrate into my editor.
+Now that I have Alice building on Windows the next step is to make sure `ocamlformat` and `ocamllsp` work and integrate them into my editor.
 I built binary versions of these tools for Windows in preparation for today's work but I didn't test them yet.
-Here goes.

 I'm going to be using Neovim with the same [configuration](https://github.com/gridbugs/dotfiles/tree/main/nvim) as I use